SaikWolf/learning-git/README.md

 ```

 ## Add your first commit
-Open up this file and add you name below to the user list:
+Open up this file and add your name below to the user list:

 -  SaikWolf
+-  nickyarn118

 The above should now include previous commiters along with you.